If you have a device or computer and connect to the Internet, you will still have an IP address.

-This number is a unique number on all computer devices (printers, routers, modems, etc.), which identify and allow mutual communication on a computer network.
+This number is unique on all computer devices (printers, routers, modems, etc.), which identify and allow mutual communication on a computer network.

 There is also a communication standard called the Internet Protocol (IP) standard.
 To clarify, in layman’s terms, it equals your home address.